dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      This function differs from :gf:`stream-at-end?`.
 When
      :gf:`stream-input-available?` returns ``#t``, :gf:`read-element`
-     will not block, but it may detect that it is at the end of the stream’s source, and consequently inspect the *on-end-of-stream* argument to determine how to handle the end of stream.
+     will not block, but it may detect that it is at the end of the stream's source, and consequently inspect the *on-end-of-stream* argument to determine how to handle the end of stream.

    :seealso: